Display advertising is the oldest form of online advertising, with the first banners having been displayed in 1994.

 Unlike acquisition campaigns, brand awareness campaigns usually span over a longer period of time.

-The main problem brand awareness campaign face is the fact that they don’t deliver immediate results.
+The main problem brand awareness campaigns face is the fact that they don’t deliver immediate results.
 This drives most of the small business away, as they don’t have a budget large enough to afford such a long-term investment.

 Just think about it.